Driving L.A. into the Future

 L.A.
 County is a region with competitive advantage and wide-ranging activity in development and deployment of advanced transportation, including such areas as electric vehicle systems and design, autonomous vehicles and related subsystems, the Hyperloop transportation mode, connected car, zero emission trucks and buses, new tunneling concepts, and regional energy storage infrastructure that supports electrification of transit.
 We may not build many cars in L.A.
 County, but the region is central to design, R&D, innovation and engineering that sets the foundation for the world’s cars.
 Of course, L.A. is home to over 20 automotive design studios serving all the major automotive brands.

-In the electric vehicle market alone, Tesla’s design facility is here, new electric car company Faraday Future headquarters is located here, electric car maker Karma Automotive is in the region, and six electric bus makers are based here, including BYD, Proterra, EBus, Trams International, Complete Coach Works and U.S. Hybrid Corp.
+In the electric vehicle market alone, Tesla’s design facility is here, electric car company Faraday Future headquarters is located here, electric car developer EVelozcity is located here, electric car maker Karma Automotive is in the region.
+Over half a dozen electric bus makers are based here, including BYD, Proterra, EBus, Trams International, Complete Coach Works and U.S. Hybrid Corp.
+Electric freight truck company Thor Trucks is located here.
 Many advanced subsystems are also built here, such as advanced designs for battery packs at companies such as L.A.-based Romeo Power.
 New models for electric truck rental are also being created in L.A., such as Chanje.

 L.A. area residents, large organizations and government agencies are also early adopters of electric vehicle technology, with one of the highest adoption rates in the U.S., enabling manufacturers to find local markets.
 LA METRO is increasingly purchasing electric buses for its fleet, creating a local market for LA-based manufacturers.